SirWumpus/post4/README.md

 - - -
 ### LOAD
 ( `i*x` `blk_num` -- `j*x` )
 Save the current input-source specification.
-Store `blk_num` in `BLK` (thus making block `blk_num` the input source and setting the input buffer to encompass its contents), set `>IN` to zero, and interpret.
+Store `blk_num` in `BLK` (thus making block `blk_num` the input source and setting the input buffer to encompass its contents), set `>IN` to zero (0), and interpret.
 When the parse area is exhausted, restore the prior input source specification.
 Other stack effects are due to the words interpreted.

 - - -
 ### LOOP